 We assume that mirror parts have other part labels than their "base" parts.

 Note: In most CAx processes, parts actually have two string attributes: One label describing the name and/or usage of a part in a human readable form, and another one used for indexing this item in the OEM’s "part store".
 The latter one typically consists of only few characters (some 8 to 12, e. g.), resembles more to a number than to a name, and hence is not human readable.
 In our context, we refer to the latter one, if we say "part label".

+Part Instances

+Instances of parts, also known as ditto-parts, typically have the same label as their "base" parts.
+Stating their instance makes such parts uniquely distinguishable, without resort to their geometrical location.
+Stating an instance without a part is meaningless, however.

 Properties

-In CAE, properties are a concept for assigning physical behavior to a number of finite elements.
+In CAE, properties are a concept for assigning physical behavior to several finite elements.
 Hence, any finite element can have at most one property.
 However, there frequently are elements without such properties (RBEs, masses, etc.).
 In most solvers, properties are uniquely identified by positive integers, so called property IDs or short: PIDs.

 Even, if finite elements of different parts have same physical behavior (let’s say, left and right wing of a car), they usually have assigned different PIDs.
 This can be considered as reminiscence to ancient times, when parts just have not been invented.
 PIDs were also used for administrative purposes, then.